 African Style Banquet Dinner

-When the exclusive Zoofari Lodge chef comes out to tell us all about the African style banquet dinner she has prepared for us we know it is going to be delicious.
+When the exclusive Zoofari Lodge chef comes out to tell us all about the African style banquet dinner and the Zoofari lodge menu she has prepared for us we know it is going to be delicious.

 Platter after platter is served to us of tasty and exciting dishes.
 With a variety of meats, fish and vegetables there is something for every taste.

 Staff are always nearby asking if we need more food and replacing empty dishes with full platters.

 Drinks are also on offer from the licensed bar.